 modena-traditional-balsamic-vinegar

 Then, there’s mouth-watering cured meat like Culatello di Zibello, Parma ham, Mortadella, and Coppa.
-And Lambrusco, the, slightly sparkling local red wine, is the perfect pairing with the regional food.
+And Lambrusco, the slightly sparkling local red wine, is the perfect pairing with the regional food.

-7. Bologna, ideally located to explore Northern Italy
+9. Bologna, ideally located to explore Northern Italy

 Not many foreign visitors know that Bologna is one of the main railway hubs in Italy, strategically positioned on the railroad line connecting Milan to Florence-Rome and Venice to Florence-Rome, both passing through Bologna.

-8. Reasonable prices and value for money
+10. Reasonable prices and value for money

-9. The realm of homemade pasta
+11. The realm of homemade pasta

-Sure, pasta is the Italian national dish, and there are so many different types of pasta and way of cooking it that you could eat it every day for one year and never have it prepared twice in the same fashion.
+Sure, pasta is the Italian national dish, and there are so many different types of pasta and ways of cooking it that you could eat it every day for one year and never have it prepared twice in the same fashion.

 Ravioli di Magro